Bojidar00/ets-js-library/README.md

 ### Buy multiple tickets from multiple events and categories (Everyone)

+1. Create an api token from [nft.storage](https://nft.storage/)
-1. Import buyTicketsFromMultipleEvents function from the library.
+2. Import buyTicketsFromMultipleEvents function from the library.
-2. Execute buyTicketsFromMultipleEvents function.
+3. Execute buyTicketsFromMultipleEvents function.
-3. Sign and send the transaction anyway you like.
+4. Sign and send the transaction anyway you like.

 ```js
 import { buyTicketsFromMultipleEvents } from "ets-js-library";